 Invite your child to join the storytelling: I am usually the one who tells the stories, but I notice that as the storytelling process unfolds my child is more inclined to chime in.
 I may say something like “The mouse whispered to the lion, ‘We’re going to take a trip!'”
 And then I’ll ask her, “Where could they be they going?”
 To this she says,”Virginia.”

-Sometimes our stories are literal representations of the cards we pull, and other times I try to push myself to think more abstractly about the imagery.
-Last night, the circus tent (above) became an itty-bitty toy tent, plopped in the middle of a dandelion field.
+Pull on your Imagination: Sometimes our stories are literal representations of the cards we pull, and other times I try to push myself to think more abstractly about the imagery.
+Last night, a circus tent became an itty-bitty toy tent, plopped in the middle of a dandelion field.
 Initially, N said, “That’s not a dandelion, it’s a firework!” and I replied, “In this story it could be a dandelion.
 What do you think?”
 And she agreed!

 Ideas to get you started on Storytelling: from Simple Kids